fsfe/pmpc-website/site/content/privacy.en.md

 ## Who to contact

-If you have questions about our use of your data, would like to request a copy of all information we have stored about you, or would like to talk to our Data Protection Officer for any other purpose, our appointed Data Protection Officer is the FSFE's executive director, whom you can contact at [executive-director@fsfe.org](mailto:executive-director@fsfe.org).
+If you have questions about our use of your data, would like to request a copy of all information we have stored about you, please contact privacy@fsfe.org or directly the FSFE’s president, whom you can contact at president@fsfe.org.